edoakes/ray-graph/README.md

 - `ReduceActors(task, actors, objects)`: Passes a group dependency on the `group_id` of `objects`.

 Stateful actors cannot be moved once they are initialized, so our semi-lazy evaluation allows us to delay the placement of actors from an `InitActors` node until it can inherit dependency information from a `ReduceActors` node.
+Dependency inheritance can be implemented more generally by propagating dependency information to any IR nodes that have no dependencies, and therefore no placement constraints.
+In general, if `A` depends on `B` and `C`, and only `B` has some placement constraint, then that constraint can be propagated to both `A` and `C`.

 To free `group_id` and `task_id` information from the scheduler, we make use of the Python `__del__` method, which is invoked when an object is garbage collected.
 When this method is invoked on a node, we make an explicit free call for its `group_id`.
 Garbage collection occurs when a node is no longer a part of any dependency graph in scope in the driver program.
-This is a convenient way of deleting information that is no longer needed as soon as possible, but could also be replaced by an eviction policy.
+This is a convenient way of deleting information that is no longer needed as soon as possible, but could also be improved with a more intelligent eviction policy (e.g., using static analysis).

 ## Group Scheduling